octobercms/docs/backend-forms.md

         type: taglist
         separator: space

-A tag list can support three ways of defining the `options`, exactly like the [dropdown field type](#field-dropdown).
+A tag list support the same methods for defining the options as the [dropdown field type](#field-dropdown).

     tags:
         type: taglist